UnityDevelopers/UDVP/Packages/uk.co.unitydevelopers.udvp/README.md

 ## Package integration
 To integrate it into a project please follow these steps:

-1. Go to the [github repo](https://github.com/UnityDevelopers/UDVP) and download the code from the main branch in zip format.
+1. Go to the Package Manager window on your Unity Project.
-2. Extract the contents of the zip file, it will create a directory named UDVP-main.
+2. Click on the ```+``` button and select "Add package from git URL"
-3. Rename the directory to just UDVP.
+3. Paste the following URL in the field: ```git@github.com:UnityDevelopers/UDVP.git?path=/Packages/uk.co.unitydevelopers.udvp```
-4. Copy the directory to the Packages directory of your Unity project.
+4. Click the "Add" button

-Unity should detect UDVP as an embedded package.
+This should add the UDVP package to your project.

 ## Package use
-By default identifiers for app version, timestamp and platform are added to the build string.
+Identifiers for app version, timestamp and platform are added by default to the build string.
 You can add new identifiers as follows.

 ### Add a new identifier
 1. Create a class inside ```Assets/Editor``` folder of your project.